mfaks/Hunt-the-Wumpus/README.md

 • The grid representing the cave should be implemented using the std::vector class.

-• The program must be factored into interface, implementation, and application.
-Specifically, include one header file and one implementation file for each class, and  a single application file containing the main() function.
-Include a Makefile that specifies compilation for the program.
+• The program will be compiled with a Makefile.

+• Include one header file and one implementation file for each class, and a single driver file containing the main() function.